Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Introduction

 \section{Introduction}

 We consider the problem of {\em anomaly detection} (AD), where the goal is to detect unusual but interesting data (referred to as {\em anomalies}) among the regular data (referred to as {\em nominals}).
 This problem has many real-world applications including credit card transactions, medical diagnostics, computer security, etc., where anomalies point to the presence of phenomena such as fraud, disease, malpractices, or novelty which could have a large impact on the domain, making their timely detection crucial.
 Anomaly detection poses severe challenges that are not seen in traditional learning problems.
 First, anomalies are significantly fewer in number than nominal instances.
-Second, unlike classification problems, no hard decision boundary exists to separate anomalies and nominals.
-Instead, anomaly detection algorithms train models to compute scores for all instances, and report instances which receive the highest scores as anomalies.
-The candidate anomalies in the form of top-ranked data instances are analyzed by a human analyst to identify the true anomalies.
-Since most of the AD algorithms \cite{chandola:09} only report technical outliers (i.e., data instances which do not fit a \textit{normal} model as anomalies), the candidate set of anomalies may contain many false-positives, which will significantly increase the effort of human analyst in discovering true anomalies.
+Second, unlike classification problems, there may not be a hard decision boundary to separate anomalies and nominals.